tsgates/arch-wiki-markdown/wiki/Gobi_Broadband_Modems.md

 the ttyUSB device(s) are recognized by the qcserial kernel module, and then to run wvdial to dial, connect and start pppd.

-Install wvdial
+Install wvdial.

-    # pacman -S wvdial

 The configuration file /etc/wvdial.conf will in general depend on (a) which device you have (b) which mobile network you are connecting to.
 A single wvdial.conf file can be defined with named sections to be usable with several USB modems and networks, should you need them.

-Run (as root)
+Run:

     # wvdialconf